top of page

 The teachings of supersession maintain(ed) that Jews were an accursed anomaly, punished for being so privileged as to witness Christ only to reject and kill the sole incarnation in providence’s designs.
 Due to their corporate assassination, they were cursed outcasts and rightly enslaved according to John Chrysostom.[10]
 Such an identity––as essentially the New Testament’s Cain––had physiological outcomes.
 One of the last western Romans, the hymnographer Venantius (d.609), for example claimed Jews smelled odd.[11]
 The English polymath Sir Thomas Browne repeated the sentiment over a millennium later when he observed that ‘Jews stink naturally… in their race is an evil savour.’
 [12] The belief that Jews exude the foul odour, foetor Judaicus, has survived secularization as a popular trope.

 Though easily mocked, perceiving odours as a manifestation of moral identity is a cross-cultural phenomenon which may have its origins in claims that sex can be smelled on others.
-In Jewish cultural discourse, for example, smell recurs as a strong religious indicator that distinguishes between the good and the corrupt.
+In Jewish cultural discourse, smell recurs as a strong religious indicator that distinguishes between the good and the corrupt.
+In Exodus (30:23), for example, God tells Moses to make an anointing oil of myrrh, cinnamon and calamus (myrtle).

 Such visceral responses were due to the unique position of Jews vis a vis the Old and New Testaments.
 On the one hand, Jews, with their shared religious heritage, represented ideal potential converts.
 On the other hand, if the faith was rejected, they jeopardized the universality of Christian truth, its credibility, vocation and breach with the Old Covenant.
 Jerome, in his commentary on Amos, accurately reflected Christian general opinion when he observed that the Jews ‘Holding fast to their ancient anger and violence… will their own destruction in eternal fire.’[13]
 Elsewhere, John Chrysostom wrote that ‘Nothing is more miserable than those people who never failed to attack their own salvation.’[14]